willdorsett/Portfolio/README.md

-# Portfolio this is a calculator coded by myself
+this is a calculator coded by myself